 - Being premenopausal: Premenopausal women are younger.
 Women who are diagnosed at a younger age are more likely to have worse outcomes after being diagnosed with DCIS or breast cancer.

-- Being African American: Research has shown that black women are more likely to be diagnosed with more aggressive breast cancer than women of other races.
+- Being Black: Research has shown that Black women are more likely to be diagnosed with more aggressive breast cancer than women of other races.
 This disparity is likely due to several factors, including genetics, the biology of the cancer, and differences in healthcare.

 - DCIS found by a doctor’s exam is likely to be more aggressive than DCIS found by a regular screening mammogram.
 According to the researchers, DCIS found by an exam is more often hormone-receptor-negative and HER2-positive.